visualapproach/Volvo-melbus/README.md

 # Volvo MELBUS

-NEWS: Thanks to VincentGijsen we can now enjoy text on the HU!
-See my other branch.
+### NEWS: See my other branch - custom text on HU display

-Bluetooth enable your Volvo stereo HU.
+#### Bluetooth enable your Volvo stereo HU.
+Or just make an AUX.

 What you need:
 * Arduino Nano 5V